knative/docs/docs/serving/installing-logging-metrics-traces.md

 ## Metrics

-1. Run the following command to enable request metrics if they are wanted:
+1. Run the following command and follow the instructions below to enable request metrics if they are wanted:

    ```
    kubectl edit cm -n knative-serving config-observability
    ```

    Add `metrics.request-metrics-backend-destination: prometheus` to `data` field.
-   You can find detail information in `data._example`.
+You can find detailed information in `data._example` field in the `ConfigMap` you are editing.

 1. Run the following command to install Prometheus and Grafana: